 The 13 Emotions You Feel When Listening To Music, According To Science

-Researchers gathered over 2,000 participants from both China and the United States to compare what feelings were evoked from different music styles and how these emotions varied across cultures.
+Researchers gathered almost 2,000 participants from both China and the United States to compare what feelings were evoked from different music styles and how these emotions varied across cultures.
 Subjects listened to over 300 music samples of both Western and Chinese music, rating each song on how it made them feel.
 The data was then transformed into a massive interactive map.

 "Imagine organizing a massively eclectic music library by emotion and capturing the combination of feelings associated with each track," says lead author Alan Cowen, a neuroscience doctoral student.
 "That's essentially what our study has done."